 Personal Finance Software: Our Verdict & Recommendations

-The best personal finance software are those that connect with your financial accounts and make it easy to access all of your financial data in one place.
-Additionally, they have iOS and Android apps that integrate with the software, making it convenient to monitor your finances, enter cash transactions and even tweak your budget from your phone or tablet.
+The best personal finance software applications are those that connect with your financial accounts and make it easy to access all of your financial data in one place.
+Additionally, they have iOS and Android apps that integrate with the software, making it convenient to monitor finances, enter cash transactions and even tweak your budget from your phone or tablet.

 Our lineup picks are all good choices, depending on what your needs and preferences are for personal finance management.
 Here are our recommendations for specific money management needs:

 - Best for Complex Personal Finance: Quicken Premier is our top pick as it syncs with banks and offers mobile options.
 It also provides comprehensive, informative reports and powerful budgeting tools.
 It's also the best choice if investment-management tools are important to you.
 Quicken Premier tracks your investments, offers stock information and helps you plan for retirement.

 - Best for Simple Budgeting: If you want the powerful features and reliable name of Quicken but want a cheaper option without investment tools, Quicken Starter has most of the budgeting features we considered important.

 - Best for On-the-Go Budgeting: If you're looking for a simple budgeting program in an intuitive online platform and with a mobile app, we recommend Buxfer.
 You can set it up to send you alerts on your phone if you overspend or if you have upcoming bills.